Skip to main content

 • Recycle Yard Waste

 The 7th Florida Friendly Landscaping Principle is Recycle Yard Waste.
-Lawn clippings, fallen leaves, and pruned branches can all be utilized in providing much needed nutrients back in the areas were our plants grow.
+Lawn clippings, fallen leaves, and pruned branches can all be used to provide much needed nutrients in the areas where our plants grow.
 Here are a few points to ponder:

-1. Use a mulching mower blades and leave your clippings on the lawn.
-This will return nutrients in the leaves back to the soil.
+1. Use a mulching mower blade and leave your clippings on the lawn.
+This will return nutrients back to the soil.

 2. If you are collecting your lawn clippings and landscape material, place them in a compost pile/bin.

 3. Select slow growing trees and shrubs.
-This will decrease the number of times you may need to prun.
+This will decrease the number of times you may need to prune.

 4. Remove diseased or insect infested materials by placing in a plastic bag and throwing them away.